mvd-oulu/Standard-System-Interface/README.md

 Note: To run these simulations AVL license is required.

 Note: A license-free, simple spring damper model is provided in "EXTRA/modelica".
-Due to different methods in FMU generation, the SSI_transformer of modelica-based simulations is slightly different.
+Due to the different methods used in FMU generation, the SSI_transformer in Modelica-based simulations is somewhat different.
 The suitable transformer can be found in "source/SSI_transformer_modelica.py"

 ## EXTRA folder